rajagurunath/Active-Learning-in-Text-classification/README.md

 ### RoadMap:
 - Try Different state of Art transformers such as *ULMFIT* (which is trained on entire Wikipedia ),*ELMO* ,*BERT*.
 - Try *Neural Network* based Approach to add New Class to the already trained model .
+- Integerate with **Shap** Interpretation as well to explain the Predictions to the User.